MFA Thesis

 -1.
 Why would this be interesting to the Graphic | Design world at large or to other Designers?

 East-Asian graphic designers are lack of easy-accessed resources of basic western typography and typesetting.
 It is unclear for a broader graphic designers base to understand what the fundamental rules are while applying East-Asian typography and English typography.
-With emergence of great East-Asian designers and influence of Asian cultures, Western designers start to largely use East-Asian languages in their works while sometimes creating mis-use communications.
+With emergence of great East-Asian designers and influence of Asian cultures, Western designers start to largely use East-Asian languages in their works while sometimes creating misuse communications.

 - 2. Why does it matter to the designer?

 Being a Chinese student trained by the systematic western typography, it is truly surprising to know the fact that there is no systematic or largely recognized East-Asian typography typesetting and pedagogy.
-It will be beneficial to study East-Asian typography as a whole through discovering its typsetting in order to introduce it to western graphic designers and typographers, bridging the gap between the two.
+It will be beneficial to study East-Asian typography as a whole through discovering its typesetting in order to introduce it to western graphic designers and typographers, bridging the gap between the two.

 -3.
 Why is it relevant or timely now?